- Case counts (2016-2025), population estimates (2016-2023), & population projections (2024-2025): Public Health Ontario.

 *Includes confirmed cases of Hepatitis B, chronic in 2025.

-Incidence rate per 100,000 of Hepatitis B, chronic by year
+Incidence rate per 100,000 of hepatitis B, chronic by year

-Report to the Health Unit by next business day by phone at 705-474-1400 or toll free at 1-800-563-2808, ext.
+Report to the Health Unit within one business day by fax (705-482-0670) or phone at 705-474-1400 or toll free at 1-800-563-2808, ext.
 5229 if hepatitis B is suspected or confirmed as per Ontario Regulation 135/18 and amendments under the Health Protection and Promotion Act, R.S.O., c.H.7.

 No exclusion necessary unless too ill to participate in regular activities.